hackclub/hackclub/workshops/particle_physics/README.md

 ## Making a Particle

 The first step in this project is to create a class to manage the particles.
-Before you can do this, you should create a new file to store the class for easier readibility.
+Before you can do this, you should create a new file to store the class for easier readability.

 1. Create a new file called `particle.js`
 2. Add this file to the body of `index.html`